 Are you convinced that awareness is important, but don’t know how to change the way you’ve always shopped, cooked or thought about food?
 Let’s look at how to map it out, and win in the food jungle.

-Do you write off as ‘normal’ mood swings, fatigue, lack of concentration, bloatedness and stomach cramps?
-Are you on a diet but can’t seem to loose weight?
-You say to yourself that you ought to go to the gym more, or promise a better work-life balance.
+Do you write off as ‘normal’ mood swings, fatigue, lack of concentration, bloatedness, and stomach cramps?
+Are you on a diet but can’t seem to lose weight?
+You say to yourself that you ought to go to the gym more or promise a better work-life balance.
 Hmmm….
 Is it actually the so-called food that’s making you feel like this?